skahler-pivotal/gpupgrade/README.md

 - make in-memory Golang objects
 - inject them into the appropriate (private) `execute` function for that command

-This lets us write unit tests for gp_upgrade using the dependency injection pattern.
+This lets us write unit tests for gpupgrade using the dependency injection pattern.
 We are able to call `execute` with our fake dependencies as arguments.

 ### Integration testing